Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Theoretical Results

 Here we want to emphasize that we indeed defined not a single model but a class of models.
-In fact, there is a range of models possessing very different properties and satisfying the conditions~(\ref{OneStepChangedDegreeDraft}-\ref{LoopProbability}).
-For example, the LCD-model belongs to $PA$-class with $A = 1/2$ and $B = 0$.
-The Buckley--Osthus one is also from $PA$-class with $A = \frac{1}{2+\beta}$ and $B = \frac{m \beta}{2+\beta}$.
+Even fixing values of parameters $A$ and $m$ does not specify a concrete procedure for constructing a network.
+What this definition lacks is the precise description of the distribution of vertices a new incoming vertex is being connected to, and therefore there is a range of models possessing very different properties and satisfying the conditions~(\ref{OneStepChangedDegreeDraft}--\ref{LoopProbability}).
+For example, the LCD, the Holme--Kim and the RAN models belong to the $PA$-class with $A = 1/2$ and $B = 0$.
+The Buckley--Osthus (M\'ori) model also belongs to the $PA$-class with $A = \frac{1}{2+\beta}$ and $B = \frac{m \beta}{2+\beta}$.
 Another example is considered in detail in Sections~\ref{Polynom} and~\ref{Experiments}.
 This situation is somewhat similar to that with the definition of the \BA\ models, though our class is wider in a sense that the exponent of the power-law degree distribution is tunable.

-In mathematical analysis of network models, there is a tendency to consider only fully defined models.
+In mathematical analysis of network models, there is a tendency to consider only fully and precisely defined models.
 In contrast, we provide results about general properties for the whole $PA$-class in the next two subsections.